 Flexible Eligible Services: Has the meaning given in clause 4.24.3A.

+Flexible ESR Charge Shortfall: The MW quantity of Flexible Capacity of a Scheduled Facility or Semi-Scheduled Facility that is subject to a capacity refund in a Trading Interval due to the inadequate Charge Level of an Electric Storage Resource, calculated in accordance with clause 4.26.9.

+Flexible Excess Allocation Price: Means the price for a Market Participant as calculated in accordance with clause 9.8.8(c).

+Flexible Facility Reserve Capacity Deficit Refund: Has the meaning given in clause 4.26.4.

 Flexible Fixed Price Reserve Capacity Cycle: Means, for a Fixed Price Component that was first assigned Peak Capacity Credits and Flexible Capacity Credits in the same Reserve Capacity Cycle:

 (a) if the Fixed Price Component was nominated in accordance with clause 4.14.1B(a):